-For example… one of my very first Upwork gigs was for a guy that claimed to be a graphic designer who wanted a newspaper ad for his business but claimed he was “too busy” to tackle the project.
+For example, one of my very first Upwork gigs was for a guy who claimed to be a graphic designer who wanted a newspaper ad for his business but claimed he was “too busy” to tackle the project.

-And let me tell ya, it was alllll kinds of funky – layers were merged, photographs were pixelated and distorted, text was flattened and of course, I was expected to fix it.
+And let me tell ya, it was alllll kinds of funky.
+Layers were merged, photographs were distorted and the text was flattened.
+Of course, I was expected to fix it.

-I never received full payment for the project but reported him to Upwork.
-I don’t know what happened after that but I’ll tell ya one thing – I don’t plan on working with anymore “wanna be” graphic designers any time soon.
+I never received full payment for the project, but I reported him to Upwork.
+I don’t know what happened after that, but I’ll tell ya one thing – I don’t plan on working with anymore “wanna be” graphic designers any time soon.

 6. Excessive communication before the project begins